STATE OF NEW YORK

-OGC Op.
-No. 10-09-01
+OGC Opinion No. 10-09-01

 The Office of General Counsel issued the following opinion on September 7, 2010 representing the position of the New York State Insurance Department.

-Re: Insurance Producers Using an Alternate Title
+RE: Insurance Producers Using an Alternate Title

 Question Presented: